Samizo-AITL/inkjet-dts/index.md

 **Inkjet DTS (Drop Density – Throughput – Spread)**

-This interactive demo provides a **conceptual visualization** of the fundamental trade-off in inkjet printing:
+This interactive demo provides a **conceptual visualization** of the
+fundamental trade-off in inkjet printing:

-- **Drop Density (D)** — number of ink droplets deposited per unit area
+- 💧 **Drop Density (D)** — number of ink droplets per unit area
-- **Throughput (T)** — printing speed / firing frequency
+- ⚡ **Throughput (T)** — printing speed / firing frequency
-- **Spread (S)** — dot expansion caused by fluid dynamics and substrate interaction
+- 🌊 **Spread (S)** — dot expansion caused by fluid dynamics and substrate interaction

-By adjusting these three parameters, the demo illustrates how **print quality and printing speed inherently compete** with each other.
+By adjusting these three parameters, the demo illustrates how
+**print quality and printing speed inherently compete** with each other.

-The visualization is based on a **synthetic, educational model** intended to build intuition — it does **not** represent measured data or a device-specific simulation.
+The visualization is based on a **synthetic, educational model** intended
+to build intuition — it does **not** represent measured data or a
+device-specific simulation.

 👉 **[Launch Demo](./demo/)**

 ---

-## Notes
+## 📝 Notes

-- The images shown above are **synthetic visualizations**, not measured print data.
+- 🧪 The images shown above are **synthetic visualizations**, not measured print data
-- They are designed to make qualitative differences **immediately visible**.
+- 👀 They are designed to make qualitative differences **immediately visible**
-- Numerical accuracy and product-specific tuning are intentionally out of scope.
+- 🎯 Numerical accuracy and product-specific tuning are intentionally out of scope

 ---

-## Purpose
+## 🎓 Purpose

 This project is intended to support:

 - engineering education
 - early-stage design discussions
 - clear explanation of inkjet trade-offs

 by keeping the model **simple, executable, and visual**.